Greg-R/qse2/README.md

 Calibration numbers are saved to the EEPROM non-volatile memory at the conclusion of the process.

-### T41EEE Arduino Sketch with Special Features for QSEDC
+### T41EEE Arduino Sketch with Special Features for QSE2DC

-The Arduino sketch designed to work with QSEDC is located here:
+The Arduino sketch designed to work with QSE2DC is located here:

 <https://github.com/Greg-R/T41EEE>